 Peter Cox on the outlandish outfits that defined Australia’s rock ’n’ roll rebel.
-This is an extract from the publication Icons, which can be purchased online at the MAAS Store.
+This is an extract from the publication Icons, which can be purchased online.

 Twenty years after his death, an image of Australian rock ’n’ roll star Johnny O’Keefe appeared on an Australian postage stamp.
 As a lifelong fan observed, it was ‘a wry climax to an unsteady progression from iconoclast to icon’.1